jabranr/covidonation/README.md

 ## How to contribute

-We would love you to contribute!
+We would love you to contribute to improve the platform!

 See our [latest development](https://github.com/jabranr/covidonation/milestones) and already [reported issues](https://github.com/jabranr/covidonation/issues) to find out if there is something you can help us with.
 If not then create a new issue and send a pull request with your update.

 > Beware it is best to discuss before you start to work on a major change or new big feature.

 If you would like to report an issue or request a new feature then you can [create an issue](https://github.com/jabranr/covidonation/issues).

 ### Country data contribution

+> Alternatively you can also [use this form](https://covidonation.com/add-data) to add data for a country

 (R) Required fields
 (O) Optional fields